Sarah Wijnants

 Sarah Wijnants (born 13 October 1999) is a Belgian footballer who plays as a forward for Serie A Femminile club Fiorentina and the Belgium women's national football team (also known as the Belgian Red Flames).
-She has won nine league titles in a row in Belgium, the first two with Standard Liege, the rest with Anderlecht.
+She has won nine league titles in a row in Belgium, the first two with Standard Liege and the rest with Anderlecht.

 Club career

 Wijnants started her career in the youth structure at NS Tervuren.
 In 2014, she moved to Belgian Women's Super League side Standard Liège, making her UEFA Champions League debut on 10 October 2015 against Frankfurt.
 Standard lost 6–0.

 Wijnants won back-to-back league titles with Standard in 2015–16 and 2016–17, departing at the end of the latter season to go to Anderlecht.

-Wijnants immediately won seven league titles in a row with Anderlecht, sweeping the Belgian Women's Super League from the 2017-18 season right through to 2023-24, earning Wijnants in total nine Belgian league titles in a row.
+Wijnants immediately won seven league titles in a row with Anderlecht, sweeping the Belgian Women's Super League from the 2017–18 season right through to 2023–24, earning Wijnants in total nine Belgian league titles in a row.

 After Anderlecht were finally denied the title in 2025 by Oud-Heverlee Leuven, Wijnants moved to Serie A Femminile club Fiorentina, her first move abroad from Belgium.

 International career

+Youth

 Wijnants played her first game with the Flames U15 on 26 March 2014 against the Netherlands.
 The game was lost 0–6.
 The same year, she played for the Flames U16 and U17.
-She made her first cap for the U16 on a tournament in Magglingen, Switzerland against Croatia.
+She made her first cap for the U16 team on a tournament in Magglingen, Switzerland, against Croatia.
 The game was won 0–4.
-Her last game for the U16 was on 7 May 2015 against Norway in Castro Verde, Portugal.
+Her last game for the U16 team was on 7 May 2015 against Norway in Castro Verde, Portugal.

 On 6 October 2014 she made her first cap with the U17 in a 3–0 victory against Latvia on which she scored the opening goal.
 This was the first goal as an international.
-She played in total 14 games and was able to score 3 goals.
+She played in total 14 games and was able to score three goals.
 She played her last game for the U17 on 29 March 2015 against England, the game was lost 2–0.
 In 2016 she made her first cap for the U19 in a match against Ireland and won with 2–1.
-The friendly game was played in Tubize, Belgium on 19 September.
+The friendly game was played in Tubize, Belgium, on 19 September.